CtrlK

 Distinctiveness Conflict Risk

 Highly distinctive with a clear niche: cron-based scheduling with 7-field expressions.
-The specificity of 'cron triggers', '7-field expressions', and 'crontab replacements' makes it very unlikely to conflict with other skills like general automation or task management.
+The specificity of 'cron triggers', '7-field expressions', and 'crontab replacements' makes it very unlikely to conflict with other skills.
+The 'genuinely time-driven' qualifier further narrows scope.

 3 / 3